Rothamsted/agri-schemas/README.md

 The work is mainly based on modelling from concrete [use cases](doc/README.md).

 ## Prototype
-Based on the models above, We're building a [prototype dataset][dfw-dataset], which includes [Knetminer](https://knetminer.com/)
+Based on the models above, We're building a [prototype dataset](dfw-dataset), which includes [Knetminer](https://knetminer.com/)
 (biomolecular knowledge graph, which, in turn, includes a number of other data sources and data types), and the [Gene Expression Atlas](https://www.ebi.ac.uk/gxa/home) (experimental data about